 Mount Si from Rachor Place NE

-Congratulations to Peter Avolio, Trevor Kostanich and Dave Jordan for the first ski descent of Mount Si starting from the top of the haystack.
-Previous descents have been done down the open gulleys of the west face but did not start at the very top.
+Peter Avolio, Trevor Kostanich and Dave Jordan accomplished a rare ski descent of Mount Si starting from the top of the haystack.
+Previous descents have been done down the open gullies of the west face.
+However, this is probably not the first ski descent from the top because other skiers report that it was done in the early 2000s and earlier.

 Dave Jordan skis from the top of the Haystack on the summit of Mount Si.
 Trevor Kostanich is visible to the right of Jordan.
 Photo by Emily Larson